pingcap/docs/ticdc/troubleshoot-ticdc.md

 From the result, you can see that the table schema before and after the replication is inconsistent.
 This is because the default value of `explicit_defaults_for_timestamp` in TiDB is different from that in MySQL.
 See [MySQL Compatibility](/mysql-compatibility.md#default-differences) for details.

-Since v5.0.1 or v4.0.13, for each replication to MySQL, TiCDC automatically sets `explicit_defaults_for_timestamp = ON` to ensure that the time type is consistent between the upstream and downstream.
-For versions earlier than v5.0.1 or v4.0.13, pay attention to the compatibility issue caused by the inconsistent `explicit_defaults_for_timestamp` value when using TiCDC to replicate the time type data.
+Since v5.0.1, for each replication to MySQL, TiCDC automatically sets `explicit_defaults_for_timestamp = ON` to ensure that the time type is consistent between the upstream and downstream.
+For versions earlier than v5.0.1, pay attention to the compatibility issue caused by the inconsistent `explicit_defaults_for_timestamp` value when using TiCDC to replicate the time type data.